ayush-beniwal/MedifyMe-Old/README.md

 State management: Redux, a predictable state container for JavaScript apps, has been used for state management.
 Redux-toolkit-query has also been used for making API requests and caching their responses.

 Deployment: The frontend has been deployed on Netlify, a popular hosting platform for static websites.
-The backend has been deployed on Google Cloud, a cloud computing platform that provides various services and infrastructure for building, deploying, and managing applications and services.
+The backend has been deployed on onRender, a application for building, deploying, and managing applications and services.

 ## Getting started